swiss university tennis association

 Chances of becoming a professional tennis player are close to zero even for talented individuals with perfect financial situation and training conditions.
 Working so hard every day for 10-15 years and being very top at their profession, still only around 200 tennis players in the world end up earning more then an average high school teacher in Switzerland.
 Not only players, but mainly their parents must sacrifice a lot and are often forced to be over-involved in organizing everything themselves.
 There’s not enough competition of similar age and playing level for juniors.
 They lack the encounter and chance to compare with their international peers.
 Because of these and other obstacles, many talented players and their parents lose their motivation, seek better conditions abroad, are forced to quit prematurely, many transform from performance to recreational, and those few most persistent ones, hope to receive an athletic scholarship from some American university.

 Swiss junior athletes need a pathway, and their parents need motivation.
 They need a vision of something that makes sense.
-Scholarships from our sponsors will allow them to focus on school and tennis.
-University Tennis will simply provide parents and their kids with more options, vision of something that makes sense, and feeling of more security.
+Scholarships would allow them to focus on school and tennis.
+University Tennis provides parents and their kids with more options, vision of something that makes sense, and feeling of more security.

 Helping others to succeed by sharing, mentoring, or sponsoring is contagious.
 Next generation of leaders will give back to the society in many ways.
 Alumni engagement is just one great example.

-1.)
-An exciting competition, 2.) improved training conditions and 3.) scholarships will allow motivated tennis players to further develop their game while getting their university degree.
-On top of that, we plan to 4.) actively engage top local juniors by allowing them to practise on regular basis with the university tennis teams.
+We believe, that each European country should have at least few quality university tennis programs, offering appropriate training conditions, and allowing motivated student-athletes to further develop their game while getting their degree.
+In order to improve the training conditions and provide best players with scholarships for athletic excellence, SUTA/UTL plans to join forces with responsible university sport organisations and national tennis federations.
+On top of that, we plan to actively engage top local juniors by allowing them to practise on regular basis with the university tennis teams.